jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 }
 ```

-**Note:** Exactly the same as earlier discussion of `*` position in a generator's declaration, the `*` positioning in `yield *` expressions is stylistically up to you.
+**Note:** As with the `*` position in a generator's declaration (discussed earlier), the `*` positioning in `yield *` expressions is stylistically up to you.
 Most other literature prefers `yield* ..`, but I prefer `yield *..`, for very symmetrical reasons as already discussed.

-The `[1,2,3]` value produces an iterator which will step through its values, so the `*foo()` generator will yield those values out at its consumed.
+The `[1,2,3]` value produces an iterator that will step through its values, so the `*foo()` generator will yield those values out as it's consumed.
 Another way to illustrate the behavior is in yield delegating to another generator:

 ```js
 function *foo() {